StarsoftAnalysis/HaggisContours/README.md

+> [!Note]
+> This repository has now been moved to [CodeBerg](https://codeberg.org/StarsoftAnalysis/HaggisContours).
+No further versions will be release here.

 # Haggis Contours

 Haggis Contours is a method of converting a heightmap (or similar input) to a set of contours, using the wild haggis algorithm.